TharmiganK/ballerina-messaging/README.md

 The package provides three types of processors:

 - **Filter**: A processor that can drop messages based on a condition.
 This accepts the *Context* and returns a boolean indicating whether the message should continue processing.
 - **Transformer**: A processor that modifies the message content or metadata.
 It accepts the *Context* and returns a modified message content.
+Additionally, it can be configured with a *Filter* to determine if the transformation should be applied.
 - Generic Processor: A processor that can perform any action on the *Context*.
 It accepts the *Context* and returns nothing.
+Additionally, it can be configured with a *Filter* to determine if the action should be applied.

 > **Note:** All processors are assumed to be idempotent, meaning that running them multiple times with the same input will always produce the same result.
 This is crucial for safe message replay.
 It is developer's responsibility to ensure that the logic within these processors adheres to this principle.